 Particle shape analysis and its applications

 As a result of the high information content obtained from the digital images made during the measurement procedure, the particle projections can be evaluated in many different ways.
-Depending on the application, the CAMSIZER / CAMSIZER XT measures the particle projections according to various areas, circumferences and lengths by making a high-resolution scan of each individual particle in 64 directions.
+Depending on the application, the CAMSIZER P4 / CAMSIZER X2 measures the particle projections according to various areas, circumferences and lengths by making a high-resolution scan of each individual particle in 64 directions.
 The results obtained can be, for example:

 Examples of particle shape analysis applications are:

-Thanks to the patented two-camera-principle the CAMSIZER XT offers both excellent resolution and reliable detection of oversized particles with exceedingly good statistics.
+Thanks to the patented two-camera-principle the CAMSIZER X2 offers both excellent resolution and reliable detection of oversized particles with exceedingly good statistics.
 The example above compares two differently ground coffee samples with similar d50 values.
 The red curve represents a more homogenous sample with a narrow size distribution, whereas the green curve shows both more fines and more oversized particles.